The Video Dead: Plot

 They return to the house, where Zoe is alone.
 Remembering the zombies only attack when they sense fear, Zoe invites the zombies in, and they become docile.
 Zoe discovers a mirror on the basement door, tricks the zombies into entering the basement, and they go berserk.
 After they consume each other, their remains are sucked back into the television, and Zombie Blood Nightmare finally ends.

 Sometime later, Zoe's parents come to visit her in the hospital, where she is being treated for post-traumatic stress disorder.
 They unwittingly bring her the possessed television set from the house, hoping a familiar item will aid her recovery.
 After everyone leaves, the television plays Zombie Blood Nightmare again.
-Zoe looks at the screen in horror as Jack, within the TV, looks directly at her and starts growling.
-The screen then goes black before we hear Zoe scream.
+Zoe looks at the screen in horror as Jack, within the TV, looks directly at her and starts growling; Zoe screams.

 Cast

 Release

 The Video Dead was released direct-to-video.
 Embassy Home Entertainment released it on VHS in November 1987.
 The film debuted for the first time in widescreen format on MGM HD on November 1, 2009.
 Scream Factory (a division of Shout!
-Factory), released the film in a special edition DVD and Blu-ray combo-pack in a double feature with the 1986 film TerrorVision on February 19, 2013.
+Studios), released the film in a special edition DVD and Blu-ray combo-pack in a double feature with the 1986 film TerrorVision on February 19, 2013.

 Reception

 David Maine of PopMatters wrote that it "contains a few suspenseful scenes and some over-the-top moments, and might be of interest to zombie fans or zombie completists".
 Adam Tyner of DVD Talk called it "essential viewing for fanatics of off-kilter '80s horror".
 Patrick Naugle of DVD Verdict wrote, "The only thing The Video Dead has going for it are above average make-up effects for a film of this ilk."
 Bruce Kooken of HorrorNews.Net praised the non-traditional nature of the zombies and wrote, "All the zombie lovers in the world need to see The Video Dead.
 It is a great 80s zombie incarnation filled with little gems of humor that all fans of the genre can find entertaining."
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "This unsung zombie adventure is a nice surprise, offering gripping action as well as thoughtful meditations on zombies."

-Bloody Disgusting included the film in their list of Top Ten Most Awesome Chainsaw Scenes.
+In 2010, Bloody Disgusting included the film in their list of Top Ten Most Awesome Chainsaw Scenes.